vdighe/tictactoe/README.md

 Design a fun game 'Tic Tac Toe' with HTML, CSS and Javascript

 ## Setup
-Make to work with standard browsers
+Made to work with standard browsers

 ## Dependencies